dchege711/programming_challenges/language-concepts/classes-in-cpp.md

-Simple operations (such as constructors, `+=`, `imag`, etc.) must be inlined (implemented without function calls in the generated machine code). {{% cite Stroustrup2018 %}} While inlining increases performance by avoiding function call overhead, it may result in a larger executable as the code for the function has to be repeated multiple times.
-That said, compilers are not obligated to `inline` (or not to `inline`).
+Simple operations (such as constructors, `+=`, `imag`, etc.) must be inlined (implemented without function calls in the generated machine code) {{% cite Stroustrup2018 %}}. {{% cite isoCPPInlineFunctions %}}
+paints a more subtle picture of the effect of inlining on performance.
+Inline functions might make the executable:

+* Larger as the inlined functions get expanded in multiple places.
+* Smaller if the expansion generates less code than the code to push/pop registers/parameters.
+* Faster by removing unnecessary instructions, increasing cache hits because of improved locality.
+* Slower if it's larger and therefore more thrashing.

+{{% comment %}}

+Thrashing occurs when a computer's virtual memory resources are overused, leading to a constant state of paging and page faults. {{% cite wikiThrashing %}}

+{{% /comment %}}

+Inlining might even be irrelevant to speed because most systems are not CPU-bound (most are I/O-bound, database-bound, or network-bound). {{% cite isoCPPInlineFunctions %}}

+Compilers are not obligated to `inline` (or not to `inline`).
 The meaning of `inline` has evolved to be "multiple definitions are permitted" rather than "inlining is preferred". {{% cite cppReferenceInlineSpecifier %}}